-Q #44) Explain Primary Key and Composite Key.
+Q #44) Explain the Primary Key and Composite Key.

-Ans: Primary key is that column of the table whose every row data is uniquely identified.
+Answer: Primary Key is that column of the table whose every row data is uniquely identified.
 Every row in the table must have a primary key and no two rows can have the same primary key.
-Primary key value can never be null nor can be modified or updated.
+Primary key value can never be null nor can it be modified or updated.

 Composite Key is a form of the candidate key where a set of columns will uniquely identify every row in the table.

-Q #45) What do you understand by Unique key?
+Q #45) What do you understand by the Unique key?

-Ans: A Unique key is same as the primary key whose every row data is uniquely identified with a difference of null value i.e. Unique key allows one value as NULL value.
+Answer: A Unique key is the same as the primary key whose every row data is uniquely identified with a difference of null value i.e. Unique key allows one value as a NULL value.